INTRODUCTION TO ALFRED KORZYBSKI'S GENERAL SEMANTICS

 In our civilization, we got a high degree of technical development; in other domains, primitive level :

 - in technical domain : mathematical language, which structure is similar to the structure of facts.

 - in the domain of institutions and human affairs, there is a discrepancy between the structure of facts and the structure of language.

 - general semantics teaches to use the brain as if we were using a mathematical language.

-What does "a language the structure of which is similar to the structure of facts" means ?
+What does "a language which structure is similar to the structure of facts" means ?

 A MAP IS NOT THE TERRITORY; IT REPRESENTS IT WITH THE HELP OF SYMBOLS.

-A MAP DOES NOT REEPRESENT THE WHOLE TERRITORY
+A MAP DOES NOT REPRESENT THE WHOLE TERRITORY

 - In Aristotelian point of view, language is considered as the mirror of reality.
 Hence there is no distance between what we live and what we say about it.

 - In a non-A point of view : language is a verbal map : it cannot pretend to account for the facts totally, still less with a complete accuracy :